caporaso-lab/developing-with-qiime2/book/plugins/references/api.md

 (plugin-developer-api)=
 # Plugin developer API

 When developing a QIIME 2 plugin, you will use APIs defined in the `qiime2.plugin` submodule.

 ## Plugin development API

+(Plugin-api-docs)=
 ### The `Plugin` object
 ```{eval-rst}
 .. autofunction:: qiime2.plugin.Plugin